MahdiKacem/projet-ro/README.md

-Here's a basic `README.md` file tailored to your project structure, which appears to have a Python backend (possibly using Gurobi for optimization) and a Next.js + TypeScript frontend using Docker:

 # Transportation Problem

 This is a full-stack application that integrates a Python backend (using Gurobi for optimization) and a Next.js frontend.
 It is containerized with Docker for easy deployment and development.